josemotta/IoT.Starter.Pi.Lumi/README.md

 #### lirc-compose.yml

-The io.swagger service was the only change at the new `lirc-compose.yml`.
-A docker volume is created at `/var/run/lirc` insuring the proper communication between containers running `irsend` commands and Lirc output socket installed at RPI host.
+The io.swagger service was the only change at `lirc-compose.yml`.
+The image for `home-web` powered by Lirc changed to `home-web-ir`, to differentiate from `home-web` with no Lirc support.

 	services:
 	  io.swagger:
-	    container_name: home-web
+	    container_name: home-web-ir
-	    image: josemottalopes/home-web
+	    image: josemottalopes/home-web-ir
 	    build:
 	      context: .
 	      dockerfile: Lirc/lirc-web.Dockerfile